Developer-Pratham/Clone-Projects/README.md

 This is the clone of the ultra edit website.
 I have made this using HTML and CSS.
+I have also added a custom Cursor in the website to make it look a bit different.
+The image of the cursor is also attached here.